gustavofabiane/slim-php-realworld-example-app/readme.md

 > There is Postman [collection made by Thinkster](https://github.com/gothinkster/realworld/blob/master/api/Conduit.postman_collection.json) team you could use.
 ### Entry Point:
 The server will direct all requests to [index.php](public/index.php).
-There, we boot the app by creating an instance of Slim\App and require all the settings and relevant files.
+There, we get the application instance from `app.php` where all dependencies, routes and middleware are defined.

-Finally, we run the app by calling `$app->run()`, which will process the request and send the response.
 > We include four important files into the index.php: `settings.php`, `dependencies.php`, `middleware.php`, `routes.php`
 > I's a good idea to check them before continuing.

+Finally, we run the app by calling `$app->run()`, which will process the request and send the response.

 ### The App Instance
-The instance of Slim\App (`$app`) holds the app settings, routes, and dependencies.
+The instance of Slim\App (`$app`) which extends from Slim\Interfaces\RouteCollectorProxyInterface and holds the app settings, routes, and dependencies.

 We register routes and methods by calling methods on the `$app` instance.